 Museums in Cambodia

-After the fall of Angkor in the 15th century, a weakened Cambodia was later ruled as a vassal state by its neighbours.
+After the fall of Angkor in the 15th century, a weakened Cambodia was later ruled as a vassal state by its neighbors.
 In 1863 Cambodia became a protectorate of France, which doubled the size of the country by reclaiming the north and west from Thailand.
 Cambodia gained independence in 1953.
-With a long complex history and unique culture, Cambodia has many museums and historic sites of interest.
+With a long, complicated history and unique culture, Cambodia has many museums and historical sites of interest.